apostrophecms/docs/docs/tutorials/rich-text-extension-deep-dive.md

 },
 ```

-Within the `props` object we are passing two props from the parent `AposRichTextWidgetEditor.vue` component.
+Within the `props` object, we are passing two props from the parent `AposRichTextWidgetEditor.vue` component.
 This includes the `editor` instance.

 ```javascript
 computed: {